Krapaince/c_json_tools/doc/setup.rst

    to be used in real project for now.
 See `here <https://github.com/Krapaince/c_json_tools#context--/>`_ for the why.

-The library can still be install even without it.
+The library can still be installed even without it.
 Once build the library can be found in the following folder: **build/lib/**.

 To go with the library you may need the header files to.
 They are located in